The Complete BMW Motorcycle Buying Guide: Every Model, Explained

 For a brand that’s had so much success in racing and is generally associated with “sportiness” by consumers, oddly enough, sport bikes aren’t the first thing that comes to mind when most people think of BMW Motorrad.
 Perhaps it’s because the Adventure and Touring bikes dominate in their respective categories and all those Italian sport bikes just scream “FAST”—but make no mistake, BMW builds seriously capable sport bikes.

-A new S 1000 RR ($16,995) is on the way; the release date is still unconfirmed, but when it arrives, it’s going to shake things up in the sportbike scene faster, lighter, and nuttier than the current S 1000 RR ($15,995).
+A new S 1000 RR is here, and it’s shaken things up in the sportbike scene by being faster, lighter and nuttier than the old one.
 The inline four-cylinder engine is now making 205 hp at 13,000 rpm, and redline doesn’t arrive until 14,600 rpm.
 With the optional M Package selected, weight is reduced by an extra 7.7 lbs to bring the bike down to 427 lbs.